Kalman Charitable Trust prizes and fellowships

 Kalman Teacher Excellence Prizes Application Form

 For more details or to nominate a teacher, please take a look at the application forms below.
-The deadline for applications for both prizes will be 7th October 2022.
+The deadline for applications for both prizes is 1 September 2023.

 Kalman Charitable Trust Teacher Fellowships

 These prestigious fellowships are awarded each year to develop leaders in the Secondary Mathematics and Statistics teaching community.
 The Fellowship is a year long programme at the University of Auckland’s Department of Mathematics.
 It includes activities, collaborations, seminars, presentations, resource development, upskilling mathematical/statistical content knowledge, and development of leadership skills.

 Past Winners of Kalman Teacher Fellows